tccdocarlos/grep-dev-box/README.md

-# A Virtual Machine for Ruby on Rails Core Development
+# A Virtual Machine for gRep Core Development

+**This is a fork of Rails Core development modified to gRep project.

 ## Introduction